-11.10.3 How to Quickly Add Clips to the Current Playlist
+How to Add Clips at the End of the Current Playlist

 You can create a playlist very quickly.
 The experienced operator can include a clip at the end of the playlist containing an action that happened seconds before the playlist is played on air.
 To add clips quickly at the end of the current playlist, you do not have to enter the Edit mode.